dribdat/dribdat/README.md

 ## API

-There are a few API calls that admins can use to easily get to the data in Dribdat in CSV or JSON format.
+There are a number of API calls that admins can use to easily get to the data in Dribdat in CSV or JSON format.
+See GitHub issues for [development status](https://github.com/loleg/dribdat/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+API).

-Note that a print view of all projects is accessible from the Events admin console.

 Basic data on an event: